Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 9.1 Principles

-A vaccine introduces antigens (weakened, inactivated, or subunit forms of a pathogen) to stimulate adaptive immunity without causing disease.
+A vaccine introduces antigens (weakened, inactivated, or subunit forms of a pathogen, or genetic instructions to produce a specific antigen) to stimulate adaptive immunity without causing disease.
 The immune system mounts a primary response and generates memory cells.
-Upon subsequent exposure to the actual pathogen, the secondary response provides rapid and effective protection.
+Upon subsequent exposure to the actual pathogen, the secondary response provides rapid and effective protection before significant disease develops.

 9.2 Types of vaccines